Random projection of Linear and Semidefinite problem with linear inequalities: Numerical results

 Next we show, for $m$ fixed, the influence of $n$ on the value of the approximation ratio.
 Figure~\ref{approxratio_uniform} shows how the value of the approximation ratio changes, in the case of an uniform law, in function of $n$ for $m$ fixed.
-Figure~\ref{approxratio_norm} shows how the value of the approximation ratio changes, in the case of a normal law, in function of $n$ for $m$ fixed.
-As suggested by Theorem \ref{thm:3}, we notice that the error bound gets better when $n$ increases for $m$ fixed.
+Although the approximation ratio is catastrophic, in the case of a normal law, Figure~\ref{approxratio_norm} shows how the value of the approximation ratio changes in function of $n$ for $m$ fixed.
+As suggested by Theorem \ref{thm:2}, we notice that the error bound gets better when $n$ increases for $m$ fixed.
 Finally we plot the ratio $\frac{meantproj}{meantorg}$ in function of $n$ for $m$ fixed in Figure~\ref{comptime}.
 We see that, both in the normal case and in the uniform case the ratio tends to get smaller as $n$ and $m$ increase.